ChrisConcho/EE450FinalProject/README.md

+#Bootup
+$ make all
+$ make serverA
+$ make serverB
+$ make servermain
+$ ./client

 #How to send a query via client

 You will be asked to put in your user ID and country.
 The user ID must come first followed by a single space then the country name.
 No spaces afterwards are allowed.
 Only the one space in between.
 No commas or characters in betweeen.

 #How to change data.txt
-On serverA.cpp AND serverB.cpp Line 405 you must changes the paramter for the function LoadDataMap.
+On serverA.cpp AND serverB.cpp in int main() you must changes the paramter for the function LoadDataMap.
 It is currently "testcases/testcase1/data1.txt" and if you wish to continue using this format, put the create a new testX folder to hold the data1.txt and data2.txt and add this into the testcases folder.
 Make sure you change Both files serverA.cpp and serverB.cpp to get the correct resutls.

+#Comments
+There are detailed comments on serverB.cpp, servermain.cpp, and client.cpp
+serverA.cpp is similar to serverB.cpp so refer to that if needed.
 #References:
 	TCP and UDP connection code was inspired form http://www.beej.us/guide/bgnet/html/.